 A pioneer in taking dance to wider audiences through the medium of film, most of New Adventures’ productions have been filmed for television broadcast or cinema screenings.
 The recording of Swan Lake by Sky Arts 3D became the first ballet to be shot in 3D for cinema and DVD release.

 and most unclassifiable dance company.

 San Francisco Chronicle

 Investing in the future of dance and theatre, Re:Bourne, the charitable arm of New Adventures, was formed in 2008.
-It has delivered over 2,000 workshops engaging more than 35,000 young people and created over 30 bespoke education projects with theatres and communities across the UK.
-Educational projects have also been delivered in Japan, Taiwan and the USA.
+Every year Re:Bourne works with thousands of young people and emerging artists across the UK.
+Projects have also been delivered in China, Singapore, Japan, Taiwan and across the USA.
 In 2014, a national tour of Lord of the Flies visited 13 cities, engaging over 8,000 young people in dance activity, many for the first time, delivering 80 performances and reaching some 75,000 people as audiences.
-New Adventures is included in the syllabi of all the UK national performing arts examinations including at BTEC, GCSE and A levels.
+Following the success of the show in the UK the production will have its first international season at Arts Centre Melbourne, Australia in 2017.

 In 2010, the New Adventures Choreographer Award was launched to support and encourage the next generation of dance-makers.
 It has become the most prestigious and sought-after choreography award for emerging artists and bi-annually showcases the work of a young choreographer.